Luis-Medina12/CodeWars_Problems/README.md

-# This will serve as a repo for problems I solve on CodeWars.com
+# This will serve as a repo for problems I solve on Codewars.